iltommi/qdb-documentation/source/api/c.rst

     :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
     :type handle: qdb_handle_t
-    :param alias: A pointer to a null terminated string representing the entry's alias to delete.
+    :param alias: A pointer to a null terminated string representing the entry's alias for which the expiry must be set.
     :type alias: const char *
     :param expiry_time: Absolute time after which the entry expires
     :type expiry_time: :c:type:`qdb_time_t`